A lavender field in London — Mayfield Lavender Farm

 Arriving at the fields

 Mayfield Lavender Farm is open to the public from June to September.
-From June, the lavender begins to bloom, transforming the field into a sea of purple.
+From June, the lavender begins to bloom, transforming the field into a sea of glorious purple.

 It’s quite a scene the second you spot the rows of lavender.
 Among the pink and purple hues are various groups of visitors meandering their way around the fields.